spacetx/starfish/docs/source/getting_started/data_model/index.rst

 or play skip forward and play with starfish using our pre-constructed example datasets.
 We suggest the latter, as it will give you a sense of starfish's capabilities before you put work into reformatting your data.

-#TODO ambrosejcarr add TOC links to other sections.

-# TODO ambrosejcarr use schematics from poster